 You must also provide information about what you’ve already done to raise the issue.
 You should contact at least 1 of your MSPs or the Scottish Government before submitting a petition.
 You will also need to let us know what happened as a result of your contact.

-You must provide this information if you want your petition to be looked at by the Public Petitions Committee.
+You must provide this information if you want your petition to be looked at by the Citizen Participation and Public Petitions Committee.

 How to petition

 All petitions should be made using our online petitions system.
 If you cannot use the system please get in touch with the Citizen Participation and Public Petitions team.

 After you create a petition

 After you create your petition the Citizen Participation and Public Petitions team review it to make sure it meets the Parliament’s rules and is clear.
 They will get in touch with you and give you advice on your petition.
 If your petition does not meet the Parliament’s rules, they will explain why.

 Over a holiday or recess period it may take longer for them to get back to you.
 If you have any questions you can get in touch with the Citizen Participation and Public Petitions team.

 Once your petition is ready and meets the rules, it can appear on the petitions website.
 The Citizen Participation and Public Petitions team will let you know when your petition has been published.

 Petitions can be: